ChanikaJan/CJ_Civil-Gis-Portfolio/README.md

 # Civil And GIS Engineer Portfolio 🌍

 👋 Welcome to my portfolio!
-Here, you’ll find my AutoCAD/ Civil 3D, GIS, and remote sensing projects and what I learned.
+Here, you’ll find some of my AutoCAD/ Civil 3D, GIS, and remote sensing projects and what I learned.
 - I am still keep learning and exploring more!!
 - How to reach me : 🔗 www.linkedin.com/in/chanika-janlueng